nrfconnect/sdk-nrf/doc/nrf/ug_thingy91_gsg.rst

       To update the firmware, complete the following steps:

-      1. Open `nRF Connect for Desktop`_ and launch the Programmer application.
+      1. Open `nRF Connect for Desktop`_ and launch the Programmer app.
       #.
 Scroll down in the menu on the left and make sure **Enable MCUboot** is selected.

          .. figure:: /images/programmer_enable_mcuboot.png